Houston Child Custody Lawyer

 - Spending weekdays with one parent, while spending weekends with the other parent

 Discussing child custody arrangements and visitation rights can be stressful and overwhelming, especially when you are going through a divorce.
 Our Houston family attorneys can help you come up with an arrangement that is best for your child and is fit for your family’s situation.
-Contact us by calling 832-479-4499 today to talk about child custody and visitation with our experienced Houston child custody attorneys & family lawyers.
+Contact our Houston family law firm today to talk about child custody and visitation with our experienced Houston child custody lawyer and family law attorney.

 You can count on us to protect your interests and resolve your legal concerns in Texas & Illinois.